 Chancery / Commercial

 Charles has a well-established and broad-ranging chancery and commercial litigation practice.
 He seeks to achieve pragmatic and commercial resolutions to disputes, with advice delivered in clear user-friendly terms.
 There is a frequent overlap between Charles's commercial and licensing practices, with Charles acting for licensing clients in ancillary commercial and property matters.

 His commercial work concerns contractual disputes, building disputes, guarantees, mortgages and other security, restrictive covenants in employment contracts and confidential information.
 Cross-overs to licensing work include claims brought by the Premier League against public houses showing live football matches.

 Company law matters undertaken include shareholder disputes and cases involving breach of statutory and fiduciary duties by directors and senior employees.
 He is currently representing a local authority in a significant breach of fiduciary claim.
 Charles acts in partnership disputes, including agricultural and professional partnerships.
-He has recently been involved in a complex company / insolvency matter involving the breakup of a pub chain.

 Charles's chancery practice also includes contentious probate and Inheritance Act claims.

 Charles is frequently retained in matters concerning the exercise of local authority powers.
 He has appeared in judicial review proceedings concerning a diverse range of matters, including questions arising under the National Assistance Act, challenges to procurement decisions, the setting of care home fees and the issue of an abatement notice to an individual with involuntary vocalisation system.